Duron Harmon: 2015–2016

 In the 2015 and 2016 seasons, Harmon was mainly used as the Patriots' third safety alongside Devin McCourty and Patrick Chung primarily in nickel and dime packages.

-In the Divisional Round of the 2016 playoffs, Harmon intercepted Houston Texans' quarterback Brock Osweiler—after fellow Rutgers alums Devin McCourty and Logan Ryan each had picks of their own—in a 34–16 victory.
+During the Divisional Round of the 2016 playoffs, Harmon intercepted Houston Texans' quarterback Brock Osweiler—after fellow Rutgers alums Devin McCourty and Logan Ryan each had picks of their own—in a 34–16 victory.
 On February 5, 2017, Harmon won his second career Super Bowl championship as the Patriots won Super Bowl LI.
-In the game, he had three tackles and the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
+In the game, he had three tackles as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 The game featured the largest comeback in Super Bowl history as the Patriots trailed by 25 points in the third quarter.

 2017

 On March 9, 2017, Harmon, who was a free agent at the time, signed a four-year contract worth a maximum of $20 million to remain with the Patriots.
 The deal included a $5 million signing bonus and $1.5 million in guaranteed salary.
 On September 5, 2017, Harmon was named a Patriots captain for the first time in his career.

 On December 17, 2017, during Week 15 against the Pittsburgh Steelers, Harmon made the game-sealing interception as the Patriots won 27–24, allowing them to clinch the AFC East.
 The interception was his fourth of the 2017 season, and his third in the final two minutes of a game.
 The Patriots went on to have home field advantage throughout the playoffs and make Super Bowl LII.
 In the Super Bowl, Harmon recorded five tackles and one interception in a losing effort to the Philadelphia Eagles.